0bo084/voltmeter/README.md

 4. Optionaly [Catch2](https://github.com/catchorg/Catch2) to build tests

 ## Build
 By default the tests is excluded from the build.
 Set BUILD_TESTS to ON if you whant to build tests.
+For example cmake  -S. -Bbuild -DBUILD_TESTS=ON

 ```ch
 git clone https://github.com/0bo084/voltmeter